cosmos/ibc/spec/ics-24-host-requirements/README.md

 IBC should require as simple an interface from the underlying state machine as possible to maximize the ease of correct implementation.

 ## Technical Specification

+### Identifiers

+Identifier` is an opaque value used as the key for a connection object; it must serialize to a bytestring.

 ### Key/value store